Sibo9436/muxillary/README.md

+> :warning **Warning**: this project is still under heavy development and should not be considered ready for usage!
+> both the api and underlying implementation are subject to change
 # Muxillary
-It's the dumbest pun I could find
+It's the dumbest pun I could think of.

-This aims to be an extremely simple and as compliant to the golang standard for http handlers as possible http route parser and multiplexer.
+Muxillary is a simple http route parser and multiplexer.

+It aims to integrate seamlessly with the golang http package, while providing functionality missing in the standard library.

+# Quickstart
+## Installation
+`go get github.com/Sibo9436/muxillary`

+## Usage

 # Ideas
 Secondo me potrebbe essere divertente implementarlo utilizzando una struttura ad albero